 We have a life proof case on the iPhone in the event it gets water splashed on it, and although it is supposed to be completely watertight and could serve for underwater photography, I am not willing to test it out and risk drowning our phone.
 It does give me that extra comfort, and also renders my phone somewhat kid-proof.

 This tripod is the size of my hand but gives us endless mounting possibilities for the iPhone.
 The pod can wrap, twist, and hang off of pretty much anything.
 It comes with the added bonus of having super-strong magnetic feet to keep it stuck on pretty much any metal surface.

 If you don’t already have this (FREE!!!!) app on your phone, get it!
 This is an all-around app for editing and retouching photos.
 It is all I use and I love it.

 FOR THE ADVENTURE AND UNDERWATER PHOTOGRAPHY

-Capturing those moments of the girls splashing around and showing off their amazing snorkelling skills is essential to us.
-We also like to take pics of all that underwater life, and for this we use our GoPros in their watertight housing.
+Capturing those moments of the girls splashing around and showing off their amazing snorkeling skills is essential to us.
+We also like to take pics of all that underwater life, and for this, we use our GoPros in their watertight housing.